unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 #### Command.Async factory method

 The `Async` utility method takes an `AsyncAction` callback as its parameter.
-An `AsyncAction` refers to an asynchronous method that has a `CancellationToken` as its last parameter (preceed by any other parameters), and returns a `ValueTask`.
+An `AsyncAction` refers to an asynchronous method that has a `CancellationToken` as its last parameter (preceded by any other parameters), and returns a `ValueTask`.

 ```csharp
 public ICommand MyCommand => Command.Async(async(ct) => await PingServer(ct));